BUYING THE RIGHT DIAMOND

 Also rare, are diamonds with strong pure colour, called fancies.
 They are valued for their depth of colour, as white diamonds are valued for their lack of colour.
 Amongst the most valuable of coloured diamonds are pink diamonds from Australia ‘s own Argyle Mine in Western Australia.

 The weight of a diamond is measured in carats and one carat weighs one-fifth of a gram.
 The word is derived from the carob seeds that were used to balance scales in ancient times.
 One carat is divided into 100 points so that a diamond of 0.75 carat weight is 75 points.

-We recommended ;purchasing a diamond with a diamond certificate.
-Many round brilliant cut diamonds now come with a laser inscription on the girdle of the diamond (readable under 10x magnification). ; This provides the owner extra assurance that the diamond matches it’s certificate and is authentic.
+We recommended purchasing a diamond with a diamond certificate.
+Many round brilliant cut diamonds now come with a laser inscription on the girdle of the diamond (readable under 10x magnification).
+This provides the owner with extra assurance that the diamond matches it’s certificate and is authentic.

 The grading process of a diamond ensures the diamond is graded and tested under laboratory conditions by specially qualified Gemmologists and Diamond Graders.